SentimentsAnalysis/M-Abdullah-M042-/README.md

 5. After this, an Excel file is created for saving that data data.

 Sentiment Analysis:
-7. After collecting dataset, we perform analysis on data in different ways.
+After collecting dataset, I perform analysis on data in following steps.
-I perform analysis in certain steps:
- 1. Extracting tweets.
  2. Converting text into lowercase
  3. Removing links
  4. Removing hastags